hubmapconsortium/portal-ui/README.md

 <details><summary>For React</summary>

 - Components with tests or styles should be placed in to their own directory.
-- Styles should be placed in `style.*` where the extension is js for styled components or css for stylesheets.
+- Styles should follow the `style.*` pattern where the extension is js for styled components or css for stylesheets.
+- Tests should follow the `*.spec.js` pattern...
-- Tests should be placed in `*.spec.js` where the prefix is the name of the component.
+- and stories should follow the `*.stories.js` pattern.
+For both, the prefix is the name of the component.
 - Each component directory should have an `index.js` which exports the component as default.
 - Components which share a common domain can be placed in a directory within components named after the domain.